-- Section 3855 Financial Instruments Recognition and Measurement.
-This standard prescribes when a financial asset, financial liability, or non-financial derivative is to be recognized on the balance sheet and whether fair value or cost-based methods are used to measure the recorded amounts.
+- Section 3855 Financial Instruments Recognition and Measurement This standard prescribes when a financial asset, financial liability, or non-financial derivative is to be recognized on the balance sheet and whether fair value or cost-based methods are used to measure the recorded amounts.
 It also specifies how financial instrument gains and losses are to be presented.
-All derivatives, including embedded derivatives, are now recorded on the balance sheet at fair value.
-Changes in fair value of derivatives are recorded in net income. - Section 1530 Comprehensive Income This standard requires the presentation of a statement of comprehensive income and its components.
+The adoption of this standard had no significant effect on these financial statements. - Section 1530 Comprehensive Income This standard requires the presentation of a statement of comprehensive income and its components.
 Comprehensive income includes both net earnings and other comprehensive income.
 Other comprehensive income includes holding gains and losses on available for sale investments, gains and losses on certain derivative instruments and foreign currency gains and losses relating to self-sustaining foreign operations, all of which are not included in the calculation of net earnings until realized.
 Accordingly, the Company now includes comprehensive income (loss) disclosures within the consolidated statement of operations, comprehensive income (loss) and deficit. - Section 3865 Hedges This standard is applicable when a company chooses to designate a hedging relationship for accounting purposes.
 It builds on the previous AcG-13 "Hedging Relationships" and Section 1650 "Foreign Currency Translation", by specifying how hedge accounting is applied and what disclosures are necessary when it is applied.
 The adoption of this standard had no significant effect on these financial statements.